-The beach adjacent to the public road forms part of Lot 408 in DP 729057 (see Appendix 6).
-It is owned by the State of NSW.
+The beach adjacent to the public road forms part of Lot 408 in DP 729057.
+It is owned by the state of NSW.

-3.1.2 Belongil Interim Stabilisation Works
+3.1.2 Belongil interim stabilisation works

 On 21 May 2015, Council resolved to proceed with Belongil Beach access stabilisation works involving the installation of interim beach access stabilisation ("BAS") works in the form of a rock wall at Manfred, Border and Don Streets.